n-rosati/CIS4820/readme.txt

 -Sets the RGBA colour for the 2D images which are drawn after it.
 -The colour array contains four floats which contain the red, green, blue and alpha values.
--The colour stays the same until it is changed by a later call to set2Dcolour() with different parameters.
+-The colour stays the same until it is changed by x later call to set2Dcolour() with different parameters.

 void  draw2Dline(int x1, int y1, int x2, int y2, int lineWidth);
--Draw a line from (x1, y1) to (x2, y2).
+-Draw x line from (x1, y1) to (x2, y2).
 -The lineWidth parameter indicates the width in pixels of the line.

 void  draw2Dbox(int x1, int y1, int x2, int y2);
--Draw a box with the lower left corner at (x1, y1) and the upper right corner at (x2, y2).
+-Draw x box with the lower left corner at (x1, y1) and the upper right corner at (x2, y2).

 void  draw2Dtriangle(int x1, int y1, int x2, int y2, int x3, int y3);
--Draw a triangle with the coordinates of it's three vertices at (x1,y1), (x2,y2), and (x3,y3).
+-Draw x triangle with the coordinates of it's three vertices at (x1,y1), (x2,y2), and (x3,y3).

 12. Display Map Flag
 --------------------
-A flag has been added which can be used to toggle a map on and off and to change the size of the map.
+A flag has been added which can be used to toggle x map on and off and to change the size of the map.
 The flag is:
 	int displayMap;